zpl-c/zpl/README.md

 * **Random** - Fast and simple RNG library.
 * **Sorting** - Methods for sorting arrays using either Quick/Merge-sort combo or Radix sort.
 It also contains simple implementation of binary search, as well as an easy to use API to define your own comparators.
 * **Miscellaneous** - Methods that don't belong anywhere but are still very useful in many occasions.

+From which we also made a **pico** distribution that only contains: **Macro helpers**, **Memory** and **Collections** modules.
+Useful in embedded environments where you know exactly which modules you want to make use of.
+As always, you can easily enable additional modules as you'd like, do note that not all combinations were tested and might even cause issues when the **pico** distribution is enabled.
+There is no ability to enable specific core submodules within the **pico** distribution however, consider using the **nano** distribution in that case.

 Additionally, ZPL also contains these additional modules that build upon the core itself:
 * **Threading** - This module features common threading and blocking principles.
 It contains thread merge operation based on stb_sync, as well as CPU affinity management.